lucky-hw-kim/tourney-matches/README.md

-# Getting Started with Create React App
+# First simple data project with react

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+The main focus of this project is to practice passing down props to children elements, get a better understanding of props.children, and practice playing with data structures.

 ## Available Scripts